abradley2/fennel-love-test/README.md

 <LoveBin> src
 ```

-To do a build a run in one step you may do something like:
+To do a build and run in one step you may do something like:
 ```
 make build && /Applications/love.app/Contents/MacOS/love src
 ```

+# Contributing